draftered/draftered.github.io/README.md

 my "4 bit" logisim cpu: [git repo](https://github.com/draftered/4bitcpu-logisim)

-i havent touched it in about 6 months its due for an upgrade
+i havent touched it in a while its due for an upgrade

+8 BIT LOGISIM CPU IN PROGRESS